Breadcrumb

 COMMENT / Jimena Puga

-The draft of the rule, drafted in 2015, created high expectations among Chinese reformers and foreign investors about a change in the country's foreign investment policy regime.
+The draft rule, drafted in 2015, created high expectations among Chinese reformers and foreign investors for a change in the country's foreign investment policy regime.
 And its publication in 2019, the year at the end of which the President of the United States and the President of the People's Republic agreed to a hiatus in the trade war in which both are protagonists, signaled a breakthrough in this change.

 However, the reality is different.
 Beijing's stance on foreign investment remains significantly different compared to the existing conception of investment in the international arena, but part of the reformist sector of society knows that the government cannot afford to miss the opportunity for improvement following the gradual slowdown of domestic investment in the Chinese market over the past decade.